Panetta was the representative for California’s 17th congressional district and was a Democrat. He served from 1993 to 1993.

 - H.R.
 532 (103rd): Federal Foreign Language Institute Consolidation Act

-From Jan 1977 to Jan 1993, Panetta missed 241 of 8,195 roll call votes, which is 2.9%.
-This is better than the median of 3.4% among the lifetime records of representatives serving in Jan 1993.
+From Jan 1977 to Jan 1993, Panetta missed 264 of 8,206 roll call votes, which is 3.2%.
+This is on par with the median of 3.4% among the lifetime records of representatives serving in Jan 1993.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: